briandoconnor/ncpi-interop-demo-oct-2021/README.md

 AnVIL, BioData Catalyst, and GMKF for the NIH Cloud Platforms Interoperability effort.

+The main feature is a python script that takes a Gen3 token from GMKF and a file UUID and then retrieves the file from a signed URL from the AWS cloud.

+This python script can be wrapped in a WDL and used to pull in GMKF data into a Terra workspace for an analysis demo as part of the NCPI effort.

 ## Origin

 This project is inspired by, and forked from, this blog post: